 The City's R-3 zoning regulations facilitate lot consolidation by allowing for a greater number of units on larger parcels.
 Developers who wish to maximize the number of units are encouraged to consolidate lots because it generates a greater number of units, and it also helps to incorporate a unified development plan which balances building lot coverage with sufficient outdoor living space, and comfortable access to off-street parking for the units and guests.
 The City has a tentative map ordinance which provides the requirements to facilitate the processing of tentative maps, which includes consolidating lots into a single parcel.
 Table IV-2A shows examples of lot consolidation that has occurred in R-3 zones under the City's current regulations.
 To specifically encourage consolidation within the rezone opportunity sites along Mariposa Avenue and Suffolk Avenue (Sites 1 and 2 above), the City will conduct outreach to property owners to identify meaningful incentives for consolidation, followed by a Lot Consolidation Ordinance (refer to Program 6a).
-Examples include the 7-unit condominium development at 407-413 Mariposa Avenue which maximized the number of units by combining two lots into a single 24,000 square-foot parcel, and most recently the two lots at 30 Suffolk Avenue merged into a single 15,000 square foot parcel to accommodate five apartment units.

-Address # of Parcels Combined Lot Size Prior Use Current Use 30 Suffolk1 2 14,546 sf 2 units 5 unit apartments 126 E. Sierra Madre 2 18,151 sf vacant 5 unit condominium 186 W Highland 3 15,013 sf Church 3 workforce units 407 Mariposa 2 24,013 sf 4 units 7 unit condominium 70 Esperanza 4 45,487 sf 4 units 45 unit senior hsg 94 Esperanza 2 15,427 sf 2 units 6 unit condominium
+Examples of Lot Consolidation in Support of Residential Development Address # of Parcels Combined Lot Size Prior Use Current Use 30 Suffolk 2 14,546 sf 2 units 5 unit apartments 126 E. Sierra Madre 2 18,151 sf vacant 5 unit condominium 186 W Highland 3 15,013 sf Church 3 workforce units 407 Mariposa 2 24,013 sf 4 units 7 unit condominium 70 Esperanza 4 45,487 sf 4 units 45 unit senior hsg 94 Esperanza 2 15,427 sf 2 units 6 unit condominium 1In process

-Table IV-2A Examples of Lot Consolidation in Support of Posidential Dovelopment
+Table IV-2A Examples of Lot Consolidation in Support of Residential Development

-'In process.
+In process.

 Housing Element statutes provide for the use of "default densities" to assess affordability when evaluating the adequacy of sites to address the affordability targets established by the RHNA.
 Based on its population and location within Los Angeles County, Sierra Madre falls within the default density of a minimum 20 units per acre for providing sites affordable to very low and low income households.
 The City is in the process of developing two new multi-family zoning categories for the rezone sites which meet this minimum default density: R-3-20 will provide for densities of 20-24 units/acre, and R-3-30 will provide for densities of 30-34 units per acre.
-The City intends to adopt the new zoning designations in conjunction with the Housing Element and rezoning of the designated properties by mid-2022.
+The City intends to adopt the new zoning designations and rezoning of the designated properties by mid-2022.